How to Form an Arizona Nonprofit Corporation

 • a dissolution clause dedicating the corporation's assets to another 501(c)(3) organization or to the government upon dissolution.

-You can electronically file a copy of your articles through the Corporation Commission's eCorp application.
-This requires you to input the data in your articles and then upload the pdf copy of your articles.
+You can file a copy of your articles online through the ACC's eCorp website.
+You'll need to input the data in your articles and then upload the pdf copy of your articles.
 Alternatively, you can file by postal mail.
-The filing fee is $60.

-You must submit a Statutory Agent Acceptance form M002 and a Certificate of Disclosure when you file your articles with the Corporation Commission.
-If you electronically file through eCorp, you will complete and file the certificate of disclosure online.
-If you file by mail, you must also include a Cover Sheet Form CFCVLR.
+You must submit a Statutory Agent Acceptance form M002 and a Certificate of Disclosure when you file your articles with the ACC.
+If you electronically file through eCorp, you'll complete and file the certificate of disclosure online.
+If you file by mail, you must also include a Cover Sheet.

 • approving the bylaws